saritasingh581/Hospital-SQL-Insights/README.md

  - Least-utilized departments
  - Monthly expense trends

 🗂️ Repository Contents
-pgsql
-Copy
-Edit

 📦 hospital-sql-insights/
 ├── README.md              -- Project overview and instructions
 ├── queries.sql            -- All SQL queries used in analysis
 └── sample_data.csv        -- (Optional) Dummy data for testing

 ▶️ How to Run

-Import the Patient table into your PostgreSQL database.
+ - Import the Patient table into your PostgreSQL database.

-Open and run queries from queries.sql.
+ - Open and run queries from queries.sql.

-Review results to explore insights and trends.
+ - Review results to explore insights and trends.

 🧠 Who This Is For
 This project is useful for:

-Data analysts working in healthcare
+ - Data analysts working in healthcare

-SQL learners exploring practical use cases
+ - SQL learners exploring practical use cases

-Hospital management teams seeking data-driven decisions
+ - Hospital management teams seeking data-driven decisions

-Least-utilized departments
+ - Least-utilized departments

-Monthly expense trends
+ - Monthly expense trends